 If you make this Seeded Sourdough, be sure to tag me on Instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!

-- After the rest, work salt into dough, pinching it into the dough and working the dough between your hands for 1 minute.
-Then performing your 1st set of stretch and folds (video tutorial).
+After the rest, work salt into dough, pinching it into the dough and working the dough between your hands for 1 minute.
+Then perform your 1st set of stretch and folds (video tutorial).
 Then let dough rest for 30 minutes.